Content marketing campaigns can be a fantastic way to generate leads.

 If I want to produce an in-depth ‘Subject Lines,’ section, I’ll search ‘how to write email marketing subject lines.’

-You can experiment with entering a better search term, but this should return some good results.
+You can experiment with entering a term into the search engine, but this should return some good results.

 You’ll notice that the listings returned all relate specifically to subject lines.

-We’ll then click on each of these posts to see some of the common points covered here, in terms of what it takes to write effective email subject lines.
+We’ll then click on each of these blog post ideas to see some of the common points covered here, in terms of what it takes to write effective email subject lines.